MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 Set **SharedComputerLicensing** to 1 if you deploy Microsoft 365 Apps to shared computers by using Remote Desktop Services.

-For more information, see  [Overview of shared computer activation for Office 365 ProPlus](overview-of-shared-computer-activation-for-office-365-proplus.md).
+For more information, see  [Overview of shared computer activation for Microsoft 365 Apps](overview-of-shared-computer-activation-for-office-365-proplus.md).

 Allowed values: